-- 1. It must be clear that the thesis work will involve significant specialisation within the main field of study. - 2.
-The problem must be formulated in a clear and delimited way. - 3.
-The proposal must use relevant and correct language, good structure and layout, and give a good overall impression (more detailed criteria are available [2]). - If the language of the proposal does not meet this criterion, then it can still (but does not have to) be accepted, but then the students must get professional help with the writing of the report.
+- 2. The problem must be formulated in a clear and delimited way. - 3.
+The proposal must use relevant and correct language, good structure and layout, and give a good overall impression (more detailed criteria are available [2]).

+If the language of the proposal does not meet this criterion, then it can still (but does not have to) be accepted, but then the students must get professional help with the writing of the report.